WHETHER YOU love it or hate it, Eurovision has seen plenty in the way of weird and occasionally wonderful songs and

 15. Winny Puhh 'Meiecundimees üks Korsakov läks eile Lätti' (Estonia 2013)

-This song didn’t end up making it to Eurovision but it came very close and is undoubtedly worthy of inclusion.
+This song didn’t end up making it to Eurovision but it came close and is undoubtedly worthy of inclusion.
 Recorded for the Estonian talent show designed to discover the country’s entry into that year’s contest, it’s a truly astonishing watch and features the world's hairiest singer/worst Chewbacca from Star Wars tribute act.

 This bizarre Iceland entry seemingly took inspiration from American Psycho, with a corporate-looking serial killer type performing while surrounded by latex-clad supermodels suggestively posing as corpses.
 Oddly enough, Paul Oscar’s not-so-family friendly effort ended up finishing 2oth.

 13. LT United 'We Are The Winners Of Eurovision' (Lithuania 2006)

 Lithuania went a bit meta with this 2006 entry, supposedly designed to ensure they secured victory.
-Performed by the world’s most middle-aged boyband and featuring a bit of fiddle-based flailing, the song ended up placing in sixth, which isn’t nearly as catchy a title.
+Performed by the world’s most middle-aged looking boyband and featuring a bit of fiddle-based flailing, the song ended up placing in sixth, which isn’t nearly as catchy a title.

 Russia tapped into Europe’s eternal appreciation of grandmas with this interesting fusion of traditional folk music and gloriously Europop dance beats.
 It’s as crazy as it sounds and yet, somehow, it works.
 Buranovskiye Babushki fared well too, finishing an agonising second that year.